Study in Portugal: Housing & Living Costs

 Find a program

-Student Housing in Portugal
+Student housing in Portugal

-• University-owned student halls of residence: Averaging from 400 EUR per month (sometimes lower depending on location);
+• University-owned student halls of residence: Averaging around €300 - 600 per month (sometimes lower depending on location);

-• Renting a private room or apartment: Starting from 400 EUR per month in Lisbon, and 300 EUR in Porto;
+• Renting a private room or apartment: Starting from €485 per month in Lisbon, and €400 in Porto;

-• Student halls run by international operators: Starting from 595 EUR per month for a standard studio room.
+• Student halls run by international operators: Starting at around €519 per month for a standard studio room.

 University-owned accommodation

 Most universities own residence halls which are rented out to students.
-There is no centralized service for housing applications, so students hoping to rent a room in a university-owned hall should contact their institution’s international or housing office to find out how to apply.
+There is no centralized service for housing applications, so students hoping to rent a room in a university-owned hall should contact their institution's international or housing office to find out how to apply.
 Student housing is probably the easiest and most sociable option for students and will allow you to quickly make friends with Portuguese and international students alike.
-Furthermore, with rents as low as 400 EUR per month (and sometimes lower), living in a university-owned hall will leave more room in your budget for exploring everything Portugal has to offer.

-University-owned accommodation is not as readily available in Portugal as it is elsewhere in Europe or North America.
-It is rare for a university to have a central campus with housing facilities on-site.
+University-owned accommodation is not as readily available in Portugal as it's elsewhere in Europe or North America.
+It's rare for a university to have a central campus with housing facilities on-site.
 Instead, accommodation is usually spread across a city or town, with the price corresponding to proximity to the university.
 There is a limited amount of student accommodation set aside for international students which may offered on a first come, first served basis.
-Once you’ve been accepted into an institution in Portugal, start your housing hunt as early as possible to keep your transition to your new home smooth and worry-free!
+Once you've been accepted into an institution in Portugal, start your housing hunt as early as possible to keep your transition to your new home smooth and worry-free!

-Renting a privately-owned room or apartment
+Renting a privately owned room or apartment

 Student halls run by international operators